NoahR02/learn-odin/src/control_flow_statements/for_statement.md

 }
 ```

-If we want to iterate over a block of code until some condition is met then we can do the following:
+If we want to iterate over a block of code until some condition is met, then we can do the following:
 > Note: This is also called a while loop in other programming languages.
 ```cpp
 i := 0